ChorusDigitalis/voks/documentation/manual.typ

 The utterance file is a convenient way to quickly access a bunch of sample-labeling pairs of files at once.
 Its syntax resembles that of labeling files (both are instances of the Max language's `coll` syntax).

-An utterance file is a text file whose each line comprises:
+An utterance file is composed of:
+- A first line featuring:
+  - The word "prefix",
+  - A comma, followed by a space,
+  - A path prefix enclosed in double quotes.
+The path must end with a slash "/",
+  - A semicolon.
+- A certain number of lines composed of:
-- A whole number identifier,
+  - A whole number identifier (first line of this group gets number 1, second one gets 2, and so on),
-- A comma,
+  - A comma, followed by a space,
   - Three strings, each delimited by a pair of quotes `"`, and separated by spaces:
     - An identifier which can be any string you want; it will appear in Voks' graphical interface,
     - The path to your sample audio file (see above),
     - The path to your labeling text file (see above);
-- A newline character.
+  - A semicolon

 Here is an example of a valid utterance file:

 ```
+prefix, "/path/to/my/data/directory/";
 1, "Marie" "/path/to/samps/marie.wav" "/path/to/labs/marie.txt";
 2, "Sophie" "/path/to/samps/sophie.wav" "/path/to/labs/sophie.txt";
 ```